 If you had an amazingly useful tool or natural ability that you took for granted, wouldn’t you want to know more about it?
-Wouldn’t you want to intentionally use it and cultivate your ability?
-Most people would say “yes”!
-Well you do, and you can, and it’s called “awareness” or consciousness.
+Perhaps you would want to intentionally use it and cultivate your ability.
+Many people would say “yes”!
+Well you do, and you can, and it’s called “awareness” or consciousness and you are it.
 You would neither exist nor know anything without it.
-We all use it everyday, but its usually goes unnoticed by people because it’s transparent and works behind the scene.
+We all use it everyday, but, it usually goes unnoticed by people because it’s transparent and works behind the scene, so-to-speak.
 It has no content.
 It is like an empty screen or space, where anything can appear, like a film.
-We live our lives preoccupied, fascinated, frustrated, happy, sad, and curious, etc. with what appears in our awareness and mind.
-All consciousness is Self-consciousness, therefore meditation is ultimately medication on the Self.
+We live our lives preoccupied, fascinated, frustrated, happy, sad, and curious, etc. with what appears in our awareness, like the mind.
+All consciousness is self-consciousness, therefore meditation is ultimately meditation on the Self.

 The exercise or practice I described is traditionally call meditation or contemplation.
 Meditation is an act of focusing one’s attention, or awareness, but unlike thinking, one does not actively engage the mind.
 There are different forms of meditation, but they all have the essential form that I have described.
 People can meditate using various techniques, such as focusing on or counting one’s breath, or focusing on an object or silently repeating a mantra, (a word or series of words).
-The process produces an alternate state of consciousness and change in physiology in a way that is deeply relaxing and centering.
-All humans have a natural tendency toward contemplations.
+The process produces an shift in the state of consciousness and change in physiology in a way that is deeply relaxing and centering.
+All humans have a natural tendency towards contemplation.
 Some enjoy it with little effort, like watching a beautiful sunset, scenery or the ocean waves.
-Others don’t take the time for it because they are too distracted with their thoughts, and daily concerns.
+Others don’t take the time for it because they are too preoccupied daily concerns and responsibilities, or distracted with their thoughts and fantasies.

-Meditation is by no means new—it has been used for religious and spiritual purposes for thousands of years, especially in Asian countries such as India and China, but also in the West as a form of prayer.
-Over the past few decades, millions more have adopted the practice of meditation.
-People are not using to help with stress, for emotional and mental health, and as a way of coping with physical pain and disease.
+Meditation is by no means new—it has been used by religions and in spiritual practices for thousands of years, especially in Asian countries of India, China and Japan, but it is also in the West in the form of prayer.
+Over the past few decades, millions in the west have adopted some form of meditation.
+People are now using mediation to help with stress, for emotional and mental health, and as a way of coping with physical pain and disease.

-Meditation has penetrated into the popular culture, and people have started to realize its great benefits outside of its original religious intentions.
-More and more people are using it as because organizations, educators, medical, and health professionals are now endorsing and recommending them.
+Meditation has penetrated into the popular culture, and people have started to realize its great benefits outside of its original religious and spiritual intent.
+More and more people are using it because educators, medical, and health professionals are now endorsing and recommending them.
 Many large corporations are not only encouraging it, but are actively organizing it into their culture.
-Their motivation is perhaps obvious—it’s good for the bottom line.
-It promotes more effective performance, reduces stress, and maximizes productivity.
+Their motivation is perhaps obvious—it’s good for both the organization and the bottom line.
+It promotes more effective performance, reduces stress, cooperation and maximizes productivity.

 © 2017 Keyvan Golestaneh